HFM3/kmlb/README.md

 ### Search POI

-Defines a KML point element.
+Defines a KML point element from a POI or an address search.

 `search_poi()`